• Care Home

 Requires improvement

-Cockington House is a residential care home providing personal care to up to 6 people living with a learning disability.
+Cockington House is a residential care home providing personal care for up to 6 people living with a learning disability and autistic people.
 Accommodation is provided over 2 floors.
 A communal lounge with a dining room, and kitchen are based on the ground floor.
-At the time of our inspection there were 4 people using the service.
+At the time of our assessment there were 5 people using the service who were in receipt of a regulated activity.

-People were not supported to have maximum choice and control of their lives.
-Staff supported people in the least restrictive way possible and in their best interests; the policies and systems in the service supported this practice.
+People were not all encouraged to lead their lives in their chosen way and take control of decisions about their care.
+Independence was not effectively encouraged or supported.
+People were not supported to have maximum choice and control of their lives, but staff did support them in the least restrictive way possible; the policies in the service supported this practice.

 Right Care: